 Quality of life was examined with the 36-item Short Form Survey (SF-36), Pittsburgh Sleep Quality Index (PSQI), Patient Health Questionnaire-9 (PHQ9), and Generalized Anxiety Disorder 7-item (GAD-7).
 A widely adopted measure for assessing health-related quality of life is the SF-36.
-Eight scales are measured by it: Physical functioning (PF) measures the ability to carry out physical tasks, including walking, using stairs, and house maintenance.
+Eight scales are measured by SF-36 (11-13): Physical functioning (PF) measures the ability to carry out physical tasks, including walking, using stairs, and house maintenance.

 Role limitations due to physical health problems (RP) measure the influence of physical health issues on everyday obligations, such as employment or other regular activities.
+Bodily pain

-Bodily pain (BP) measures the degree and effect of pain on everyday activities.
-The questionnaire covers items for general health (GH), vitality (VT), role limitations due to emotional issues (RE), social functioning (SF), and mental health (MH).
-General health (GH) examines self-reported overall health status, including perceived changes in health throughout time.
-Vitality (VT) examines the levels of energy and fatigue.
-Role limitations due to emotional issues (RE) analyzes the impact of emotional health problems on everyday activities, including employment or other regular activities.
-Mental health (MH) assesses psychological discomfort and well-being, whereas social functioning (SF) measures the effect of physical or emotional challenges on relationships (2).
-Scores vary from 0 to 100; lower scores imply greater dysfunction, while higher scores represent reduced dysfunction.
-The SF-36 analyzes two distinct dimensions: a physical dimension and a mental dimension.
-The assessment of the physical and mental factors is influenced by each scale in a different way (3).
+(BP) measures the degree and effect of pain on everyday activities.
+The questionnaire covers items for general health (GH), vitality, role limitations due to emotional problems (RE), social functioning (SF), and mental health (MH).
+GH examines self-reported overall health status, including perceived changes in health throughout time.
+Vitality examines the levels of energy and fatigue.
+RE analyzes the impact of emotional health problems on everyday activities, including employment or other regular activities.
+MH assesses psychological discomfort and well-being, whereas SF measures the effect of physical or emotional challenges on relationships.
+Scores vary from 0 to 100; lower scores imply greater dysfunction, while higher scores represent reduced dysfunction (13).
+The SF-36 analyzes two distinct dimensions: a physical dimension and a mental dimension (11-13).
+The assessment of the physical and mental factors is influenced by each scale in a different way (12).
 Instead of using an SF-36 overall score, for this study, we used the scores separately for PF, RP, SF, and RE in statistical processing.
 The Pittsburgh Sleep Quality Index, or PSQI, is a questionnaire developed to quantify a person's sleep quality over one month.
 Nineteen separate items make up the test, which examines seven major aspects of sleep quality: subjective sleep quality, sleep latency, sleep length, habitual sleep efficiency, disturbance in sleep, usage of medications for sleep, and disruption of daily routines.
-One overall score is derived by adding the outcomes of these seven component scores (4).
+One overall score is derived by adding the outcomes of these seven component scores (14).
 The Patient Health Questionnaire-9, known as PHQ-9, is a self-administered depression screening instrument.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) provides nine diagnostic criteria for major depressive disorder, which are reflected in the PHQ-9.
 With a total score that can vary from 0 to 27, each item is rated on a scale of 0 to 3.
-Higher scores suggest greater depression severity (5).
-The Generalized Anxiety Disorder-7-item Scale is referred to as the GAD-7.
-The existence and severity of generalized anxiety disorder (GAD) symptoms are assessed using this seven-item screening questionnaire (6).
+Higher scores suggest greater depression severity (15).
+The Generalized Anxiety Disorder-7item Scale is referred to as the GAD-7.
+The existence and severity of generalized anxiety disorder (GAD) symptoms are assessed using this seven-item screening questionnaire (16).